46,XX/46,XY: Diagnosis

-Diagnosing chimerism or mosaicism is particularly difficult due to the random distribution of 46,XX and 46,XY cells within the body.
-In a chimeric human, an organ might be made up of a mix of 46,XX and 46,XY, but is made up entirely only one genotype.
-When that is the case, no abnormalities are noted and other types of tissues need to be analyzed.
+Diagnosing chimerism or mosaicism is particularly difficult due to the uneven distribution of 46,XX and 46,XY cells within the body.
+One organ might be made up of a mix of 46,XX and 46,XY, while another may contain only one genotype.
+As a result, different types of tissue must be analyzed to confirm the diagnosis.
 Blood tests might contain both or red blood cells of different blood types.

 Before birth, ambiguous genitalia might be observed through ultrasound.
 The karyotype might also be observed through amniocentesis or cord blood sampling.